 Mission Statement vs Purpose Statement

-It can take the form of a declarative statement that mentions a problem the business is trying to solve or a unique opportunity the business is leveraging.
+Some organizations write purpose statements in addition to mission statements.
+A purpose statement focuses on why a business came into existence in the first place.
+This may include mentioning a problem the business seeks to solve or a unique opportunity the business is leveraging.
 It can also be a bit longer and provide a brief summary of how the business came to be.

 How to Avoid the Pitfalls of Mission Statements